collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### A Couple of Important Things to Understand

-We've talked about a couple of different types of branches
-* Feature branches (a.k.a. topic branches)
-* Pull requests branches

-1. The main difference between feature branches and pull request branches is that with a feature branch, as a reviewer, you are deciding whether or not to merge the branch into the branch it is intended to be merged into
-2. Otherwise, feature branches and pull request branches are all just remote branches and you fetch or pull them to your local computer, work on them, makes changes to them, push the changes back to the remote branch in the same way

-If you learn to deal with remote branches in general, you will have the fundamentals skills and freedom that will help you to do both collaboration and code review.

-Here's the catch
+### Fetching from Origin Versus Pulling from a Fork

+</td></tr>

 <!--
+We are going to be checking out remote branches as a regular maintainer and as a code reviewer.

+2. fetch or pull them to your local computer, work on them, makes changes to them, push the changes back to the remote branch in the same way

 Secondly, the way that you fetch or pull a remote branch into your local folder and work on it is different depending on whether or not the branch was pushed to the origin or came from a fork.

 We can fetch all of the updates from the origin to a temporary folder locally.
 When we fetch these updates, they will not include updates from a fork.
 This is why when you go to review a pull request, the instructions are different depending on whether the pull request was submitted from within the origin or from a fork.

-### Checkout out Remote Branches

 * Anyone with write permission can fetch feature and pull request branches, work on them, and push additional commits to them.
 The process is basically the same (exception: if fetching pull request branch by pull request number).
 * If a pull request has already been made, the additional commit(s) will be automatically added to the pull request when you push to the branch, up to the point that the pull request is merged